tomarrell/lbadd/doc/intermediary-representation.md

 The most basic command is `Scan`.
 It scans a table and returns all datasets in that table.
 Notice the previous sentence actually means: "It tells the executor to consider all datasets in that table".
-Please be aware that `Scan` does not actually loads all datasets from the indicated table, it just tells the executor to consider them all.
+Please be aware that `Scan` does not actually loads all datasets from the indicated table **into memory**, it just tells the executor to consider them all.
 The executor can perform necessary optimizations to not load all datasets.

 <details>